wnameless/json-bean-populator/README.md

 ```

 ## Purpose & Quick Start
-The json-bean-populator is not an Java Object serializer or deserializer.
-It only focuses on populating Java object fields by complex and nested JSON data.
+This json-bean-populator is not an Java object serializer or deserializer.<br>
+It only focuses on populating Java object fields based on complex and nested JSON data.
 ```java
 public class TestBean implements JsonPopulatable {